Apozzi/MandelbrotExplorer-SDL/README.md

 # This uses GPU processing?
 Yes.
-This Kernel is send to CPU.
+This is the Kernel that is send to CPU.
 ```
 __kernel void MandelbrotPixel(__global float* c, __global float* a)
 {